 Three applicants from the Okanagan campus have had their Green Research Proposals funded by the Green Research Fund.
 The successful applicants were:

 - Chemistry Laboratory Manager, Sandra Mecklenburg, in the Chemistry department of the Irving K Barber School of Arts and Sciences.
-She will be reducing the amount of water used in Undergraduate first year labs by replacing water aspirators with a vacuum pump system.
+She will be reducing the amount of water used in Undergraduate first-year labs by replacing water aspirators with a vacuum pump system.

 - Zoё Soon, an instructor in the Faculty of Human and Social Development.
 Zoё‘s project involves purchasing models to use in place of anatomical samples thereby reducing hazardous waste from disposal.

 - Tim Abbott, a student in the UBC Okanagan Bioreactor Technology Group, directed by Dr. Cigdem Eskicioglu.
-Tim will be purchasing equipment to take chemical oxygen demand measurements using 75% less chemicals than used previously.
+Tim will be purchasing equipment to take chemical oxygen demand measurements using 75% fewer chemicals than used previously.

-Health, Safety and Environment Services applauds these initiatives for the positive effect it will have on our consumption of water and production of hazardous waste.
+Health, Safety and Environment applauds these initiatives for the positive effect it will have on our consumption of water and production of hazardous waste.
 Additionally, a reduction in hazardous chemicals means a safer workplace due to less interaction with potentially harmful materials.